// Sponsored guide to a weekend by the fjords of Norway

 Ægir brewery serves dinner all year, and make an effort to use beer in their menus!
 Their ‘Viking Plank’ is extremely popular, and will allow you to taste 5 of their locally brewed beer with great food to match.
 While visiting Norway make sure to keep an eye out for their brand in many grocery stores as well, as they are constantly expanding and extremely popular.

-The recently opened bakery; Flåm Bakeri will provide you with treats whenever you visit, and are open every day, all year!
-Their bakers prepare their goods daily, and you haven’t lived until you have tried their shortbread or cinnamon rolls.
+Flåm Bakeri will provide you with treats whenever you visit, and will be open every day, all year!
+Their bakers prepare their goods daily.
 Centrally located right by the train station; the bakery is convenient for those just arriving, as well as those who are in need of a hot treat on a cold Autumn evening.

 How to get there